 View additional institutional data on the Office of the Provost website.

-“Improving the socio-economic diversity of our student body is not just important; it’s critical to our success as a university,” says Provost Holden Thorp.
 As part of our ongoing effort to attract and retain highly talented low-income students, we are working to increase our percentage of first-time, full-time students who are eligible for the Federal Pell Grant Program.

 Percentage of first-year undergraduates who are Pell eligible.